pokt-network/docs/paths/node-runner/zero-to-node/going-live.md

     ```bash
     pocket accounts get-validator
     ```
-3. Confirm the validator account has enough POKT:
+3. Confirm the validator account has enough POKT.
+This should be at least 15,101 POKT.
+You'll want 15,100 to stake and a bit more for network fees:
     ```bash
     pocket query balance {YourValidatorAddress}
     ```
-    {% hint style="info" %}
-    This should be at least 15,101 POKT.
-You'll want 15,100 to stake and a bit more for network fees.
-    {% endhint %}
 4. Stake your node, making sure to enter the correct details for your setup:
     ```bash
     pocket nodes stake custodial {YourValidatorAddress} 15100000000 {ChainIDs} https://{hostname}:443 mainnet 10000 true
     ```

     {% hint style="info" %}
     The `{ChainIDs}` placeholder should be a list of relay chain IDs that are defined in your `~/.pocket/config/chains.json` file.
 In this guide we only set up `0001`, but if you were relaying to multiple chains, each id would be separated by a comma.
 For example, `0001,0022,0040`.
     {% endhint %}

     {% hint style="info" %}
     As of `RC-0.8.2` there are two staking methods: `custodial` and `non-custodial`.
 The custodial method is used in the example above.
     {% endhint %}